 Other health conditions – There are a number of physical health conditions which might need to be controlled or treated before undergoing surgery e.g. genital warts if you are having genital surgery.

 Optimising your psychological wellbeing is also important.
 Sometimes just thinking about a hospital stay or having a surgical procedure can cause some people to experience anxiety.
 Additionally, undergoing surgery with a general anaesthetic can have a big impact on your mood and energy levels.
-The recovery process can also take a lot out of you, and can cause some people to feel lonely, vulnerable or scared.
+The recovery process can also take a lot out of you and can cause some people to feel lonely, vulnerable or scared.
 Particularly if you’ve never had an operation before and are unsure if you are healing as you would expect or wondering if you are taking good care of your wounds.

 Getting yourself feeling as though you are well prepared for surgery and the healing process is important, as is asking questions to your surgical team if you’re unsure about something once you’re discharged home.
-Lot of surgical providers are happy to provide remote follow up over the phone or e-mail, including reviewing pictures of any tissue or stitches that you may be worried are not healing as they should.
+A lot of surgical providers are happy to provide remote follow up over the phone or e-mail, including reviewing pictures of any tissue or stitches that you may be worried are not healing as they should.

-The short answer is yes.
 56 Dean Street has offered sexual health services to marginalised communities for over 10 years.
 The team has experience in working with people from all walks of life, including the trans and wider LGBTQI+ communities, and those who live with an array of wellbeing challenges.